EconomyGlobal oil prices surged after the U.S. and Iran conflict

 Statements released by the Iranian President and Defense Minister reflected Iran’s intentions to execute revenge-based strikes against the U.S. military groups employed across the Middle East.

-Read Also: Does Iran afford a war with the U.S.?
+Read Also: Can Iran Afford a War with the U.S.?

 Role of Drone Bombings on Saudi Oil Facilities